barionleg/Xipho/docs/config_file.md

   prevent the filling up of filesystems for people who don't care (or know) that their logs are growing.

 loglevel
 : Indicates what messages are logged by icecast.
-Log messages are categorized into one of 4 types, Debug, Info, Warn, and Error.
+Log messages are categorized into one of four types, Debug, Info, Warn, and Error.

   The following mapping can be used to set the appropriate value:

-  -   loglevel = `4`: Debug, Info, Warn, Error messages are printed
+  - `debug`: Debug, Info, Warn, Error messages are printed
-  -   loglevel = `3`: Info, Warn, Error messages are printed
+  - `information`: Info, Warn, Error messages are printed
-  -   loglevel = `2`: Warn, Error messages are printed
+  - `warning`: Warn, Error messages are printed
-  -   loglevel = `1`: Error messages only are printed
+  - `error`: Error messages only are printed

 # Security Settings
 This section contains configuration settings that can be used to secure the icecast server by performing a chroot to a secured location or changing user and group on start-up.
 The latter allows icecast to bind to priviledged ports like 80 and 443, by being started as root and then dropping to the configured user/group after binding listener-sockets.